dozoisch/react-redux-provide/README.md

 ### find (Object state, Optional Boolean doInstantiate, Function callback)

-Queries the first replicator with a `handleQuery` method to retrieve an array of states representing any provider instance partially matching the `state` argument.
+Queries replicators with a `handleQuery` method to retrieve an array of states representing any provider instance partially matching the `state` argument.
 If `doInstantiate` is `true`, providers will be instantiated based on each state and passed to the `callback`.
 If `doInstantiate` is `false` or omitted, only the array of states is passed to the `callback`.

 ## Reserved component props